mjedmonds/mjedmonds.github.io/CS50/notes_md/unit3_Variables-Data-Types-Simple-IO.md

 * You may only use the same variable **once** within the same variable scope

-### Literals
+## Literals

 * A value, literally
 * `5` is a literal. `32.3` is a literal
-* These are invarient values.
+* These are invariant values.
 They can never be changed.
 They can never store data.
 * They are literally some value.

 ## Basic Data Types

 * Four basic types:
     1. `int`
     2. `char`